table of contents Table of contents

 • --test-session-name A name to use when storing results in Checkly with --record.

 • --timeout: A fallback timeout (in seconds) to wait for checks to complete.
-Default 240.
+600 seconds by default.

 • --verbose or -v: Always show the full logs of the checks.